cscart/docs/user_guide/currencies/index.rst

 .. important::

     If you use CS-Cart 4.3.6 or earlier, make sure that the primary currency is shared among all your storefronts.
 This is because all calculations are done in the primary currency.
-Product prices in the Administration panel are also specified in the primary currency.

 .. image:: img/select_currency.png
     :align: center